aburch/simutrans/README.md

 ## 5) Credits

 Simutrans was originally written by Hansjörg Malthaner "Hajo" from 1997 until he retired from development around 2004.
-Since then a team of contributors (The Simutrans Team) lead by Markus Pristovsek "Prissi" develop Simutrans.
+Since then a team of contributors (The Simutrans Team) lead by Markus Pristovsek "Prissi" is developing Simutrans.

 A list of early contributors can be found in [simutrans/thanks.txt](./simutrans/thanks.txt)